IrisFleischer/GeoTES-SURF/README.md

 # GeoTES-SURF Project

 ### Summary
-We want a SURF student to create a model for projected heat loss from subsurface oil reservoirs that have traditionally been used with thermal enhanced oil recovery
+We want a SURF student to create a model for projected heat loss from subsurface oil reservoirs that have traditionally been used with thermal enhanced oil recovery.

 ### Status